olmax99/serverlessbaseapi/README.md

 DynamoDb table  that will be read from the Lambda function in the ApiGateway Project.

-Inside your CloudFormation > Stacks > Resources > loadpermits-sam-27 > Bucket,
-open the link to the S3 Bucket.
-Create a new folder called '/reports'.
-Inside that folder upload the Excel file provided in the git repository.
-Now you follow the link in  CloudFormation > Stacks > Resources > DynamoTable.
-You should find all entries loaded to the database table 'permits-sam-27' > Items.

----

-NOTE:

-When deploying the loaddata application to CloudFormation it will deploy the resources inside the project's directory as indicated in `template.yaml`.
-Read the in-line  comments for more details on the single CloudFormation resources and elements.

 #### Deploy from the command line

 You will need to specify the following parameters: